 All payments are set up auto-magically on the credit or debit card you used to make the purchase.

 (Cool?
 Sorta.
-We’ll save our thoughts for now.
+We share our thoughts on whether Afterpay is good or bad last.
 Onto the next options!)

 Another option is to pay $0 at the time of purchase, and you’ll be charged the full amount at the end of the month.

 Maybe you reallllllllly want to order that dress for the wedding you’re in, buuut you only get paid at the end of the month.
 And timing-wise, that’s cutting it close, since you need to wait for shipping, and then you gotta make sure it fits!